wasmerio/old-docs.wasmer.io/docs/runtime/rust-integration/README.md

 Explanations of each example are the in [`docs`](docs) folder.

-Run `make wasm` to compile the wasm examples.
+Run `make wasm` to compile the WASM examples.

 Inividual examples can be run with `cargo run --example <example-name>`, run `cargo run --example` with no argument to get a list of examples that